Trade unions in India: History

-The setting up of textile and clothing mills around the port cities of Bombay (now Mumbai), Calcutta (now Kolkata), Madras (now Chennai) and Surat in the second half of the 19th century led to the beginnings of the industrial workforce in India.
-Several incidents of strikes and protests by workers have been recorded during this time.
-The credit for the first association of Indian workers is generally given to the Bombay Mill-Hands Association founded by N.M.
+The establishment of textile and clothing mills around the port cities of Bombay (now Mumbai), Calcutta (now Kolkata), Madras (now Chennai), and Surat in the latter half of the 19th century marked the beginnings of the industrial workforce in India.
+Several incidents of strikes and protests by workers were recorded during this period.
+The credit for the first association of Indian workers is generally attributed to the Bombay Mill-Hands Association, founded by N.M.
 Lokhande in 1890.
-This was in the period just after the passing of the 'First' Factories Act in 1881 by the British Government of the time.
-The following years saw the formation of several labour associations and unions.
-The first clearly registered trade-union is considered to be the Madras Labour Union founded by B.P.
-Wadia in 1918, while the first trade union federation to be set up was the All India Trade Union Congress in 1920.
+This was shortly after the passing of the 'First' Factories Act in 1881 by the British government.
+The subsequent years saw the formation of several labour associations and unions.
+The first registered trade union is considered to be the Madras Labour Union, founded by B.P.
+Wadia in 1918, while the first trade union federation established was the All India Trade Union Congress in 1920.

-Following the rapid growth of unions around the time of the First World War, the Russian Revolution and the setting up of the ILO - industrial conflict began to increase and over 1,000 strikes were recorded between 1920 and 1924.
-The waves of strikes boiled over with the arrest of prominent leaders and trade-unionists in the infamous 'Cawnpore Conspiracy case' in 1924 with the union leaders being arrested and accused of attempting a Communist revolution to try and overthrow the ruling British government.
-Subsequently, the Trade Union Act (1926) was passed which created the rules for the regulation and closer monitoring of Trade Unions.
-In the first year of the law's operation, 28 unions registered and submitted returns with a total membership 100,619.
-The number of unions grew rapidly after that and by the time of Independence of India in 1947, there were 2,766 unions registered which had a combined membership of over 1.66 million.
-This resulted in a wide influence of unions and workers' organisations and led to significantly favourable social legislation being enacted in the first decade of Independence.
-Several important labour laws were passed during this time.
+Following the rapid growth of unions around the time of the First World War, the Russian Revolution, and the establishment of the ILO, industrial conflict began to rise, with over 1,000 strikes recorded between 1920 and 1924.
+The situation intensified with the arrest of prominent leaders and trade unionists in the infamous 'Cawnpore Conspiracy Case' of 1924, where union leaders were accused of attempting a Communist revolution to overthrow the ruling British government.
+Subsequently, the Trade Union Act (1926) was enacted, creating rules for the regulation and closer monitoring of trade unions.
+In the first year of the law's implementation, 28 unions registered and submitted returns, with a total membership of 100,619.
+The number of unions grew rapidly thereafter, and by the time of India’s independence in 1947, there were 2,766 registered unions with a combined membership of over 1.66 million.
+This broad influence of unions and workers' organisations led to the enactment of significantly favourable social legislation in the first decade of Independence, including several important labour laws.